-Tender on the inside and crispy on the outside.
-That's the way panko bread crumb chicken should be!
+This panko breaded chicken without egg is tender on the inside and crispy on the outside.
+That's the way a panko chicken recipe should be!
 And that's the way today's recipe is!

-- You will need boneless, skinless breasts weighing about 130 g/ 4.5 oz each.
+- Boneless, skinless breasts weighing about 130 g/ 4.5 oz each.

 - If they are smaller or larger, you will have to adjust the baking time accordingly.

 - They are Japanese-style breadcrumbs made from white bread without a crust.
 The flakes are larger and that makes the crust of any fried or baked food crispier and crunchier than it would be if you used regular breadcrumbs.

 - Panko can be bought seasoned or unseasoned.
 You can choose the seasoned ones and leave out most of the spices in this recipe.

 - However, I never use those.
 I always use unseasoned breadcrumbs and add the spices I like.